dinphil/code-weekend/Markdown/Code Weekend.md

 #### Sublime Text 2

 We've got to install a whole buch of stuff over the next few workshops.
 Let's start simple, go and download [Sublime Text 2](http://www.sublimetext.com/2).
-It's the best text editor in existence and this is where we're gonna be doing all our work.
-If you have a different favorite text editor, feel free to use it, but we might be using some Sublime Packages later on.
+It's the best text editor in existence (yes, that's arguable) and this is where we're gonna be doing all our work.
+If you have a different favorite text editor, feel free to use it.

 NOTE: Sometimes, when you save your work, a window will pop up asking you to buy Sublime.
 Just ignore this and hit "Cancel" and you can use it forever, or buy it and support a fellow developer!

 #### Making a Personal Landing Page

 Well done!
 You've got everything you need installed.
-Now let's test what you've learned today.
+Now let's test what you've learned in this workshop.
 Here's an [HTML](assets/files/sample.html) and a [CSS](assets/files/main.css) file.
 Try and use this as a base to create your own personal landing page.
-The adventurous ones among you can eventry adn create a compelte static website, you know enough that you can just Google anything further.
+The adventurous ones among you can even try and create a compelte static website, you know enough that you can just Google anything further.
 Take a look at some of our organizers websites for inspiration ([Pranav](http://pvrnav.com), [Lewis](http://lewisjellis.com), [Brynn](http://bclay.github.io/homepage/)) or browse around the internet to see nice design (like [Medium](http://medium.com)).

 Intro to Javascript and NodeJS <a id="node-section"></a>
 ==============================